oh-security/security-decision-engine/README.md

 Summary (One Sentence)

-This system does not automate security actions.
+This system does not execute or automate security actions.
-It automates the decision of whether action is needed.
+It only determines whether an action may be required.